Understanding CAM Charges in Commercial Lease Management

 5. Property Taxes: These are the annual taxes associated with the property.

 Different properties have their own unique needs, and the tenants often share the costs associated with them.
 This could include on-site management, security, or other expenses required to manage and maintain the commercial property.
+Now you know what is included in CAM charges, but keep in mind that the exact items can vary by lease and property type.
 To explore what the right commercial lease for your tenant is, learn about commercial lease covers and the pros and cons of each.

 How CAM Charges are Calculated